-The game was revealed in a live launch on video-sharing website YouTube earlier this year, in an exclusive event featuring representatives of the game’s developer DICE.
+The game was revealed in a live launch on video-sharing website YouTube earlier in 2018, in an exclusive event featuring representatives of the game’s developer DICE.
 The host of the event, The Daily Show’s Trevor Noah, asked the team whether the game was going to be more “Saving Private Ryan (1998) or Inglourious Basterds (2009)?”.
 The response was that, yes, although we’ve seen it all before, DICE wanted to offer players the chance to witness the untold stories of the Second World War: perspectives that are rarely shown in blockbuster retellings (and for a long time, the historiography of the conflict, too).

 In the run up to its release, Battlefield V’s website promised players the chance to experience “untold tales” from the Second World War; deliberately inserting ‘ordinary people’ into the public image of a conflict that is often dominated by frontline fighting or the heroic deeds of men.
 The story of a young female Norwegian resistance fighter – who fights for the survival of her family, as well as Norway’s liberation from the occupying German army in 1943 – promises to be just one of these.

-Two years ago Battlefield 1 (2016) began this gradual revisionism with its representation of the First World War.
+In 2016 Battlefield 1 began this gradual revisionism with its representation of the First World War.
 The game’s box art depicted a member of the famous African-American infantry regiment known as the Harlem Hellfighters, which spent more days in frontline trenches than any other American regiment and suffered the heaviest losses too.
 The game tells six different ‘war stories’ altogether, portraying the conflict in France, Britain, Gallipoli, the Italian Dolomites, and the Arabian Peninsula.
 The latter – despite its references to First World War officer TE Lawrence and the film Lawrence of Arabia (1962) that dramatised his wartime activities – even incorporated a woman’s perspective on the frontlines.

 Yet the games industry that spawned GamerGate in 2014 – a co-ordinated campaign of harassment against certain figures in the games industry, predominately women – continues to reveal some gamers’ attitudes as to what’s considered ‘accurate’ or ‘authentic’ about recreations of the Second World War.
 When Battlefield V’s trailer showed a British woman with a prosthetic arm fighting on the frontlines, and used it as central to the game’s promotional campaign, some rallied behind the hashtag #NotMyBattlefield.
 Accusations of historical inaccuracies abounded, even claims that DICE had fallen prey to “political correctness”, which some felt threatened to ruin the game.